Juhyung8371/AI-ML-CV-Projects/Artificial Intelligence/Reinforcement Learning/Smart Snake PPO/README.md

 3. Proximal Policy Optimization (PPO):
     * PPO is known for its stability and good sample efficiency, making it a strong choice for training agents in various environments.
 It can also be effective in the Snake game.

 I'm running this program in a laptop with a not too powerful CPU (Ryzen 3 3200U).
 Therefore, I went with PPO for its stability and sample efficiency.
+I used [Stable Baseline3](https://stable-baselines3.readthedocs.io/en/master/modules/ppo.html)'s PPO implementation because it was easy to use.

 ## Reward Shaping